contentful/extensions/samples/image-uploader/README.md

 # Image Uploader

-Image Uploader allows editors to add images effortlessly in the entry editor.
+Simply upload images with drag & drop in the entry editor.
+This UI extension will create and publish the underlying assets for you.

 ![](https://cldup.com/eJ68bgRXqM.gif)